avanzosc/mrp-addons/mrp_productivity_employee/README.rst

 =========================

 * In "Department" new field "Production Depart".
+* In "Work Center new field "Employees".
+* In "Employees" new field "Work Centers".
 * In "Workcenter Productivity" new field "Employee".

-* In "Workcenter" new field "Is External".
-* When a work order is started, stopped, or ended, and the work center of the work order is not "external", call a wizard to enter the employee.
-Only employees whose department is marked as "Production Depart." can be selected.
+* When a work order is started, stopped, or ended, call a wizard to enter the employee.
+Only employees who are associated with the work center associated with the "Work Order", and employees whose department is marked as "Production Dept.", can be selected.

 Bug Tracker
 ===========